lcostantino/gomemscan/README.md

 ```

-For every chunk start , end , location (if available) and data with context bytes will output based on passed arguments.
+For every chunk start, end, location (if available), and data with context bytes will output based on passed arguments.
 Inspecting both matches we clearly see:

 ```
 > echo AQACAG9uZWRyaXZlACVkCgAAAAABGwM7|base64 -d
 onedrive%d